 Charlotte, Chleb i Wino (Bread and Wine)

 Although new, this has already become very popular.
 Enjoy the smell of fresh-baked bread and taste of Parisian bakery in the center of Warsaw.
 They have a great choice of delicious sandwiches.
-You can sit outside, at the tine sip a glass of wine and admire the picturesque view of Zbawiciela Square.
+You can sit outside, sip a glass of wine and admire the picturesque view of Zbawiciela Square.

 All lovers of busy café-bars will be much impressed by Karma.
 Bring your laptop – there is free Wi-Fi here – and you and your friends will enjoy coffee and delicious snacks at very reasonable prices.
 It is also a wonderful place to chill out if you feel like spending some time on your own just reading a book with a hot cup of cappuccino.